Alejogb1/job-board/blog-data/why-is-an-object-rendering-as-text-in-a-rails-7-web-app.md

 id: "why-is-an-object-rendering-as-text-in-a-rails-7-web-app"
 ---

-, let’s tackle this.
 Encountering an object rendered as text in a Rails 7 application is a surprisingly common hiccup, and I've debugged more than a few of these situations over the years.
 It almost always boils down to how Rails is interpreting the data you're passing to your view.
 I can recall a particularly frustrating incident back in 2021 where a complex data structure was showing up on a user's profile page as just "[#<User:0x000000012345678>]".
 Not very user-friendly, to say the least!

 The core issue stems from the default behavior of Rails when it encounters an object that it doesn't know how to explicitly handle during the rendering process.
 In essence, when Rails tries to display something in a view template (be it `.erb`, `.haml`, or any other view file), it needs to convert the data into a string.
 When it hits an object and the method `to_s` or a similar string coercion method hasn't been explicitly defined or overridden, Ruby's default object representation is used.
 That's the "[#<Class:MemoryAddress>]" output you're seeing—the object's class name and its memory location.